-Parallelizing simulations that use sparse automatic differentiation to compute Jacobian is fairly straightforward in MPI framework when using our approach.
-For testing purposes, we implemented a simple parallelization scheme where generator and rectifier are simulated on one node and simulations of inverters and loads are evenly distributed over remaining nodes.
+Parallelizing simulations that use sparse automatic differentiation to compute the Jacobian is fairly straightforward in the MPI framework when using our approach.
+For testing purposes, we implemented a simple parallelization scheme where the generator and the rectifier are simulated on one node and the simulations of inverters and loads are evenly distributed over the remaining nodes.
 We show here results of an MPI simulation on 16 CPU cores (4 nodes).
 The number of loads in the system was varied from 1,000--4,000 (roughly 10,000--30,000 equations).
 The results show again linear scaling as the size of the system increases as shown in Figure \ref{fig:parallel}.
-Same as in the serial case, the cost of the function evaluation grows slower than the cost of the solver as the size of the system increases.
+Sacado eventually uses up all the memory on the compute node in this case and simulation crashes.